 State statutes require an annual audit by independent certified public accountants.
 The Pun Group LLP, Accountants and Advisors, has been retained to meet this requirement.
 The goal of the independent audit was to provide reasonable assurance that the financial statements of MTS for the fiscal years ended June 30, 2021 and 2020 are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that MTS's financial statements for the fiscal years ended June 30, 2021 and 2020 are fairly presented, in all material respects, in conformity with U.S. GAAP.
+The independent audit opinion that MTS's financial statements for the fiscal years ended June 30, 2021 and 2020 are fairly presented, in all material respects, in conformity with U.S. GAAP.
 The independent auditors' report is presented as the first component of the financial section of this report.